CodeScop/Oge-Mai-Field-Guide/meteoroid2020julresources.md

   - outside game;
   - IC Battles: Arir (100 words for 1), Rhan (150 words for 1-2), Maesc (250 words for 2-3), Nartha (350 words for 3-4), Erbor (400 words for 4), Rosarin (500 words for 5), Brachi (600 words for 6)
-  - RL Battles: Arenica Hologram (100 words for 1), Lombri Hologram (100 words for 1), Maesc Hologram (100 words for 1), Suulan Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1),Zoomga!
+  - RL Battles: Arenica Hologram (100 words for 1), Lombri Hologram (100 words for 1), Lubu Hologram (100 words for 1), Maesc Hologram (100 words for 1), Sassi Hologram (100 words for 1), Suulan Hologram (100 words for 1), Wignow Hologram (100 words for 1), Xin Hologram (100 words for 1), Zoomga!
 (300 words for 3), Mowow (450 words for 4-5), Ferenti (750 words for 7-8), Doctor Hogglevoss (1200 words for 12)
   - MS Battles: Arir (100 words for 1), Halix (250 words for 2-3), Ipo (300 words for 3), Galatre (450 words for 4-5), Krang (500 words for 5)
   - Spaceship Battles: Captain Piak (1667 words for 17), Oxie (100 words for 1), Kolbs (200 words for 2), Kovar (350 words for 3-4), Ledd (500 words for 5), Szalin (700 words for 7), Noit (800 words for 8), Zals (900 words for 9), Skarn (1100 words for 11)